adrianokerber/InsuranceAdvisor/README.md

 ```bash
 dotnet run --project src/InsuranceAdvisor.WebApi/InsuranceAdvisor.WebApi.csproj
 ```

-### Congratulations you did it!
-Since by now you probably have completed one of the two setup methods above, then you should have the application running.

-In order to use the application you can access its Swagger page [https://localhost:7012/swagger/](https://localhost:7012/swagger/) or use our Postman collection [here](https://www.postman.com/adrianokerber/workspace/insuranceadvisor/collection/6297841-d1f2a6a7-6669-43b2-9c3b-8087b9d1cf6d?ctx=documentation).
+In order to access the application you can use its Swagger page [https://localhost:7012/swagger/](https://localhost:7012/swagger/) or use our Postman collection [here](https://www.postman.com/adrianokerber/workspace/insuranceadvisor/collection/6297841-d1f2a6a7-6669-43b2-9c3b-8087b9d1cf6d?ctx=documentation).
+Just remember to set Postman's environment to **Local (.NET SDK installed on machine)**

-> Note: we use [gitmoji](https://gitmoji.dev/) pattern to improve commit readability.
+> On Postman set the environment to  **Local (.NET SDK installed on machine)**

 To run the test cases just use
 ```bash
 dotnet test tst/InsuranceAdvisor.Tests.Domain/
 ```

+## 🎉 Congratulations you did it! 🎉
+If you followed one of the two setup methods above then you should have the application up and running properly.

+> Note: we use [gitmoji](https://gitmoji.dev/) pattern to improve commit readability on this repository

 ---